BruceEckel/WinterTechForum-hugo/content/travel/index.md

 weight: 110
 ---

+## The Cheapest Way (With Others)

+-   Denver is a hub for Southwest Airlines and Frontier Airlines, so you can usually get an inexpensive nonstop flight.
+-   Sharing a car also has the benefit of starting conference conversations early, so it has become a preferred way to get to Crested Butte.
+-   Rent a car from the Denver Airport.
+If you're a Costco member, their [car rental service](https://www.costcotravel.com/Rental-Cars) is highly recommended.
+-   Use Slack to find others to share your car rental.
+-   It takes about 4.5 hours to drive.
+[Here's the route to follow](https://www.google.com/maps/dir/Denver+International+Airport+(DEN),+8500+Pe%C3%B1a+Blvd,+Denver,+CO+80249/Crested+Butte,+CO/@39.1194123,-106.9531831,8z/data=!3m1!4b1!4m14!4m13!1m5!1m1!1s0x876c7f2a98ff44ff:0x49583bb435b59c6a!2m2!1d-104.6764131!2d39.8563629!1m5!1m1!1s0x8740723e8a38d3e3:0x37006e19d5e7f39f!2m2!1d-106.9878231!2d38.8697146!3e0).
+It's a beautiful drive so if you can do it primarily in the daylight that is optimal.

 ## The Cheapest Way (On Your Own)

 1. Fly to Denver airport on a discount airline like Southwest.
 Denver is a